Station Hope 2019

-Click here or on the thumbnail above to view the Station Hope 2018 program.
+Click here or on the image to read the article about Station Hope on WISH Cleveland.

-Click here or on the thumbnail to watch the interview with Oluremi Ann Oliver, member of the Cleveland Association of Black Storytellers, and Beth Wood, CPT Associate Artistic Director & Station Hope Line Producer, on WKYC’s We The People.
+Click here on on the image above to watch the full interview with Obediya and Beth on WKYC’s We the People.

 One night a year, 250 artists from across Northeast Ohio inhabit historic St. John’s Episcopal Church—Cleveland’s first authenticated Underground Railroad site and a beacon of freedom symbolizing the city’s social justice heritage.
 Station Hope addresses many of the most important issues of our time and celebrates hope through powerful theatre, spoken word, dance, music, and multimedia performances inspired by contemporary issues of freedom and justice.
 Audiences are invited to explore the historic buildings and surrounding grounds while visual art installations, choir performances, and other interactive activities set the atmosphere around the church.